emf-creaf/medfate/README.md

-medfate
+medfate - Mediterranean forest functioning
 ================

 ## Introduction

 Package `medfate` is designed to assist forest scientists to simulate forest functioning and dynamics, using cohort-based description of forest stands.
+The package provides functions to simulate the following
+processes:

+  - Soil water balance (De Cáceres et al. 2015)
+  - Plant hydraulics, transpiration and photosynthesis
+  - Plant growth

 The models are parameterized for species of the Mediterranean region (particularly for Catalonia, NE Spain), but forests with different composition could be modelled with different parameter sets.

 ## Package installation and documentation

 Package `medfate` can be found at [CRAN](https://cran.r-project.org/), but the version in this repository is very old.
-We recommend users to download the latest stable versions GitHub as follows:
+We recommend users to download and install the latest stable versions GitHub as follows (required packages `devtools` and `curl` should be installed/updated first):

 ``` r
 devtools::install_github("miquelcaceres/medfate")